 });

 That concludes this tutorial.
-You should have a working double range slider suitable for a variety of uses when a minimum and maximum selection is required.
-The full working source code for this tutorial can also be found on GitHub.
+You should now have a working double range slider suitable for a variety of uses when a minimum and maximum range based selection is required.
+The full working source code for this tutorial can be found on GitHub.